 Cows with clinical mastitis experience a loss of appetite.
 Even a slight reduction in appetite should be interrogated.
 Loss of appetite does not apply to pasture grazing and feed only, but to water intake also.
 A healthy cow has a good appetite.

 What Constitutes a Loss of Appetite?
 It is deemed a loss of appetite when the cow leaves a substantial amount of their feed or all the feed in the feeding trough.
-A cow with a loss of appetite may eat very little or even ignore her favorite treats (find on Amazon).
+A cow with a loss of appetite may eat very little or even ignore her favorite treats (farm animals).

 Inactivity and Depression